About the artist

-In 1999, when corporate careers were in full swing for Ted and his wife Carrie, an auto accident stole the major portion of Ted’s eyesight, leaving him almost completely blind.
-With Ted finding himself in need of help visually in most situations, his career in software development was at an end.
+In 1999, when corporate careers were in full swing for Ted and his wife Carrie, an auto accident stole the major portion of Ted’s eyesight, leaving him with 5% low functioning vision in only one eye.
+With Ted finding himself in need of help visually in most situations, his career in software development working for companies like Atari, Accolade and Mattel Toys was at an end.
 Living in Santa Cruz, CA, Ted found himself surrounded by the amazing natural beauty of the central coast, and picked up the camera again; this time to capture what he was not able to see at family functions.
 Though it is difficult for Ted to see the photographs that he is taking, he visualizes the light and shadow in his mind.
-Ted returned to college and together with his wife’s help completed an Associates of Art Degree in Photography.
+With a degree in fine art photography, Ted set out to create work that celebrates beauty in all body sizes and ethnicity.

 Landscapes of the Body, is a collection of images that grew out of Ted’s years spent studying light, and the way it wraps and shapes the curves of the human form.
 Creating a set of photographs which does not feature the model’s face originally resolved a visual limitation for Ted, but after the first shoot he fell in love with the abstract, flowing feel of the pictures.
 All of the images in the collection embrace the use of negative space, and represent the remaining portion of Ted’s vision.
 “I want people viewing this set of photographs to share how I perceive the world.
 A significant portion of my visual field is black.
 I compose the photos based on what I can see and leave the rest as negative space, this is how I see through the camera.” says Ted.